newky2k/DSoft.Maui.ContextMenu/NUGET-README.md

+# DSoft.Maui.ContextMenu

+This is a reworked version of the orginial the49.Maui.ContextMenu which appears to be out of development.

+Changes include

+    - Updated to .NET 9.0
+    - Added click event on Action to allow for non-MVVM scenarios

 ## What is Maui.ContextMenu?

 Maui.ContextMenu is a .NET MAUI library for Android and iOS used to open a native context menu on long press.